AstarNetwork/Astar/CONTRIBUTING.md

 6. Wait for the maintainers approval or change requests
 7. Your code will be merged

+Note: all the commits in your pull request are required to be signed and can be verified by GitHub.
+Refer to [this doc](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) for details.

 ### Coding Styles

 Contributors should adhere to the [`rustfmt` styles](https://github.com/rust-lang/rustfmt).